codeforamerica/wp-splost/README.md

 # Set it Up

 ### Install Wordpress
 Install the latest version of Wordpress and follow Wordpress's installation instructions.
-Once you've installed the file system, you'll download this git repo, which is the theme.
-Unzip the file once it's downloaded and move that unzipped folder into your Wordpress Themes folder.
+Once you've installed the file system, you'll download [this git repo](https://github.com/codeforamerica/wp-splost), which is the theme.
+Unzip the file and move that unzipped folder into your Wordpress Themes folder.
 This is usually at `../wp-content/themes/`.
 Now when you login into the Wordpress (`yoursite.com/wp-admin`) you'll see this as a theme option.
 Click *Activate* to start using this theme.

 ### Using Wordpress with Heroku and S3
 If you don't anticipate high, high traffic, Heroku and Amanzon S3 make great free and cheap cloud-based solutions for hosting your site.
 Two great tutorials on setting up a Wordpress: